mckennapsean/dissertation/content/03-framework.md

 domain experts [@Beyer1997; @Lam2011a] or user studies [@Cairns2008;
 @Lazar2010].
 This distinction between generation and evaluation is common within the design community [@Brown2009; @Hevner2008; @Hanington2003; @Christiaans2010;
-@Hevner2008].
+@Hevner2008], such as Pugh's design funnel that includes both concept generation and controlled convergence [@pugh1991total].
 Interestingly, some methods can be both generative and evaluative, such as observation and interviewing.
 In the design activity framework, we consider generative and evaluative design methods as vital components of each activity, unlike process models that capture evaluation as a single, unique stage in the design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011;
 @Goodwin2013a; @DIS2010].
 This emphasis on evaluation methods encourages visualization designers to consider evaluation early, and often, for each design activity.